KingJJ676/Projects-for-CS50/README.md

 # Homepage
-I created a website demo for our club, check it out!!!
+I created a website demo for the club I attended using CSS, HTML and JS, check it out!!!